Triumvirate

+Coins of the triumvirs, Mark Antony, Octavian, and Lepidus, comprising the Second Triumvirate (43 – 33 or 27 B.C.E.) during the Roman Republic.
+They bear the inscription iiivir r p c (triumvir rei publicae constituendae—"triumvir for the regulation of the republic").

 A triumvirate (triumvirātus) or a triarchy is a political institution ruled or dominated by three individuals, known as triumvirs (triumviri).
 The arrangement can be formal or informal.
 Though the three leaders in a triumvirate are notionally equal, the actual distribution of power may vary.

 Informally, the term "triumvirate" may be used for any association of three.

 Under the influence of the Soviet Union, the term troika (Russian: for "group of three") may be used for "triumvirate".

 Pre-modern triumvirates

 Biblical

 In the Bible, triumvirates occurred at some notable events in both the Hebrew Bible (Old Testament) and New Testament.
 In the Book of Exodus, Moses, his brother Aaron and their nephew or brother-in-law, Hur, acted this way during the Battle of Refidim against the Amalekites.
 Later in Exodus 24, when Moses was away on Mount Sinai, Aaron and Hur were left in charge of all the Israelites.

 In the Gospels, Peter, James, and his brother John were a leading trio among the Twelve Apostles on three specific occasions during the public ministry of Jesus: at the resurrection of the daughter of Jairus, the transfiguration of Jesus, and his agony in the Garden in Gethsemane.
 Later, in the time of the early Church, the triumvirate of the leading apostles changed slightly after the former James's death: it became composed of Peter, John, and James, brother of Jesus, known collectively also as the three Pillars of the Church.